rparrett/taipo/README.md

 - [ ] Deal with action ambiguity
   - [ ] Either prevent ambiguities when assigning words for targets
   - [ ] Or allow the player to tab through multiple completed targets
-- [X] Show range indicators when tower is selected
-- [X] Rethink action spawning entirely to fix "back" action changing after building a tower
-- [X] Actions should optionally display their cost
-  - [X] Smaller coin sprite?
-  - [X] Cost is a function of (action, target)
-- [X] Actions should have a disabled state
-  - [X] Can't upgrade a tower if it is max-level or too expensive
-  - [X] Can't purchase a tower if it is too expensive
-- [X] A goal should exist and have hitpoints
-- [X] Detect canvas focus and instruct player to focus canvas?
-- [X] There should be a wave countdown timer

 ## Attribution